gabrieldaze/easy-react-cli/README.md

 - Removed Electron support (It will be added back later)
 - Added TypeScript by default
 - Added Styled Components by default
+- Added Webpack configuration for profiling

 ## Plans for the future

+- Add Storybook by default
+- Add Jest testing suite by default
 - Add Electron support to the CLI by using the `--electron` flag